Pre-College Academic Experience

-All of our programs and courses are taught by WashU affiliated instructors which include faculty, graduate students, post docs, and adjuncts.
-Our office works closely with instructors to ensure an excellent student academic experience.
+Whether students choose to attend a for credit or noncredit program the academic benefits are the same.
+Students gain invaluable experience managing time, studying for exams, writing papers, and collaborating with peers.
+All of our programs and courses are taught by WashU affiliated instructors which include faculty, graduate students, post docs, and adjuncts from across campus disciplines and research fields in the humanities, social sciences, natural sciences and math.
+Our pre-college office works closely with instructors to ensure an excellent student academic experience.

 Programs and courses may include lectures, discussions, and group work.
 Our pre-college programs are not summer camp.
 Students should expect any combination of daily assignments, readings, exams, quizzes, papers, and presentations.
 The pace in the summer can be quite accelerated so students should come prepared to be engaged participants focused on their academic pursuits.
 Students who are collaborative, intellectually curious, and creative thinkers thrive in our programs.

 At the conclusion of course work, program participation will be recorded and grades earned become part of a student's record at WashU.
 Transcripts are available upon request.

 Through our challenging and innovative programs and courses, students can expect to:

 - Gain confidence in their knowledge of the subject matter of their respective program or course.